 The most important feature that Android missed all these years was a built-in call/SMS blocker.
 We remember this feature was available ever since phones had keypads, but the more powerful Android lacked this little thing.
-Yes there are some third party Apps which does the job but they just rejects the calls after the caller hears ringtone – defeats the purpose.
+Yes, there are some third-party Apps which does the job, but they just reject the calls after the caller hears ringtone – defeats the purpose.

-With Android N , once a number is blacklisted, it make sure that number never reach you by any means.
+With Android N, once a number is blacklisted, it makes sure that number never reach you by any means.
 The blacklisted number is registered up to the core process and will work across Calls, SMS, and even your instant messaging apps.
-I am sometimes so annoyed with useless messages from shopping sites and others who once got my number and keep sending crap messages, finally this is going to be over.
+I am sometimes so annoyed with useless messages from shopping sites and others who once got my number and keep sending crap messages.
+Finally, this is going to be over.

 2).
 Improved Settings UI

-If all those settings tabs look intimidating, Google is going to simplify things for normal users.
-Device settings comes with some features that makes things easy, the main settings page is given a short description for each set up.
+If all those settings tabs look intimidating, Google is going to simplify things for regular users.
+Device settings come with some features that make things easy; the main settings page is available a short description for each setup.

-Example; in the settings main page, amount of data consumed is shown below the data usage.
-Likewise the settings page also shows which WIFF network is being used below the WIFI main menu, and sound setting shows the ringer volume level.
+Example; in the settings main page, the amount of data consumed is shown below the data usage.
+Likewise, the settings page also indicates which WIFI network is in use below the WIFI main menu, and sound setting shows the ringer volume level.

-Basically you have easy access to information without going into sub menus, saves some time.
-The same applies for battery, display brightness etc. so you don’t need to dive in deep.
+You have easy access to information without going into submenus, saves some time.
+The same applies to the battery, display brightness, etc. so you don’t need to dive in deep.

 3).
 Multi Window Support

-Samsung had did this for years, Apple to copied it in El Capitan and now Google is getting it with the Android N – multi window support.
+Samsung had done this for years, Apple to copy it in El Capitan and now Google is getting it with the Android N – multi-window support.
 The feature will be available for both smartphones and tablets.
-The multi window feature allows the ability to re-size each window like you do with home screen widgets, at present the multi-window feature is limited only to compatible apps.
+The multi-window feature allows the ability to re-size each window as you do with home screen widgets, at present the multi-window feature is limited only to compatible apps.

-It may be usable for 5.5 inch screen smartphones anything smaller is going to look more cluttered in my opinion.
-It is great for the Googles Pixel C tablet which was so far missing it Vs the Apple and Samsung devices.
+It may be usable for 5.5-inch screen smartphones anything smaller is going to look more cluttered in my opinion.
+It is excellent for the Googles Pixel C tablet which was so far missing it Vs. The Apple and Samsung devices.